xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 #### Python

 For Python, I used [Pybind11](https://github.com/pybind/pybind11) to create native bindings that enable seamless integration between XFrames and Python.
-This allows Python developers to directly access XFrames’ powerful GPU-accelerated UI features without needing to deal with the complexities of C++.
+This allows Python developers to directly access XFrames' powerful GPU-accelerated UI features without needing to deal with the complexities of C++.
 The module is designed to be easy to use, ensuring smooth integration and efficient memory management.

 ### FFI support